Image for kilim2

 Armenian Studies Research and Outreach Program

 UCLA has a long history of scholarship and instructional programs in Armenian studies, including Armenian language, literature, and history, and these form the foundation of the Armenian Studies Research and Outreach Program within the Promise Armenian Institute.
-Previously, Professor Sebouh Aslanian of the UCLA Department of History was the inaugural director of the Armenian Studies Center.
+Previously, Professor Sebouh Aslanian of the UCLA Department of History was the director of the Armenian Studies Center, the prior name of this entity.

 The rich history of Armenian Studies at UCLA may be traced to the early 1960s, with the initiation of Armenian language and literature courses.
 In 1969, the UCLA Chair for Armenian Studies (later renamed the Narekatsi Chair) was created by the National Association of Armenian Studies and Research with numerous additional financial contributions from the local Armenian-American community.
 The Narekatsi Chair focuses on Armenian language and literature, and was in fact the first endowed professorial chair to be formally established at UCLA.
 The late Professor Avedis Sanjian was named the first UCLA Armenian Studies Chair.
 The Narekatsi Chair is now held by Professor Peter Cowe, who was appointed in 2000.
 The Armenian Studies Program of the UCLA department of Near Eastern Languages and Cultures was founded simultaneously with the Narekatsi Chair.
 Dr. Hagop Kouloujian, the Kachigian Family Lecturer in Armenian Language and Culture, provides courses in the Western Armenian language, and Dr. Tereza Hovhannisyan provides courses in the Eastern Armenian language.